When do I declare my major?

 Students in Arts declare a major at different points in the degree.
-Students in some programs declare a degree after 27 credits, while some programs require a major declaration after 54 credits.
+Some majors may be declared after 27 credits, while others require declaration after 54 credits.
+Some majors you self-declare, while others require an application.

 Specializations that require applications and/or department approval